reframejs/reframe/docs/concepts.template.md

 > TL;DR
 > - It is a common misconception to think that gluying do-one-thing-do-it-well libaries yourself provides the highest flexibility
-> - The problem with stiching things yourself is that you end up with a rigid architecture
+> - The problem with stiching things yourself is that you most often end up with a rigid architecture
-> - Reframe is actullay more flexible than gluying do-one-thing-do-it-well libraries yourself
+> - Reframe is more flexible than gluying do-one-thing-do-it-well libraries yourself
-> - We think that Reframe is the best tool out there for rapid prototyping

 We developers cherish freedom.
-Especially after the bad experiences we had with big and monstrous monoliths such as GWT or Meteor.
+Even more so after the bad experiences we had with big and monstrous monoliths such as GWT or Meteor.
 They tightly tied our hands and restricted our expressive freedom.
 That's not cool.
-We are inclined into thinking
+We got into thinking
 "I will not use a big framework again.
-Instead I build things on top of rock-solid do-one-thing-do-it-well libraries and stay 100% free."
+Instead I build things on top of rock-solid do-one-thing-do-it-well libraries and stay free."
-This seems a sensible choice.
+This seems a sensible choice,
-Especially with tools such as React or PostgreSQL that are here to stay.
+especially with tools such as React or PostgreSQL that are here to stay.

-But orchestrating these rock-solid do-one-thing-do-it-well libraries into a solid and flexible architecture is a challanging and time consuming task.
+But orchestrating these do-one-thing-do-it-well libraries into a solid and flexible architecture is a challanging and time consuming task.
-And even more so when using a view library such as React or Vue.
-The time consuming part is not the biggest the problem (and it actually can be fun and insightful).
+The time consuming part is actually not the biggest the problem (it can be fun and insightful).
 The biggest problem is that you most likely end up writing an architecture that is rigid.

 For example